Sean Sasser: Relationship with Pedro Zamora and The Real World

 Sasser attended the 1993 Lesbian and Gay March on Washington, where he introduced himself to a fellow AIDS educator named Pedro Zamora.
 Although Sasser did not characterize his meeting Zamora as love at first sight (they were both involved with other people at the time), he was moved by Zamora's presence and conviction, recalling, "I was kind of like, 'Wow.'
 I had never run across someone who was as good at it as he was."
 Sasser encouraged Zamora to call him if Zamora ever visited San Francisco.
-Sasser subsequently learned that producers of The Real World were looking for an HIV-positive person to cast in the 1994 season in San Francisco season, where Sasser had been living for a couple of years, and eventually learned that the person cast was Zamora, whom Sasser felt was ideal for the role.
+Sasser subsequently learned that producers of The Real World were looking for an HIV-positive person to cast in the 1994 season in San Francisco, where Sasser had been living for a couple of years, and eventually learned that the person cast was Zamora, whom Sasser felt was ideal for the role.

 Sasser had been living in San Francisco for a couple of years in the 1990s.
-When Zamora moved into The Real World San Francisco loft, he and Sasser began dating.
-Zamora asked the show's producers for permission to go out on the second date without cameras, so that he and Sasser could get to know one another in a more natural setting.
+When Zamora moved into the MTV loft, he and Sasser began dating.
+Zamora asked the show's producers for permission to go on the second date without cameras, so that he and Sasser could get to know one another in a more natural setting.
 After the producers allowed this, Sasser and Zamora fell in love, and their relationship became a focal point of the season.
 Their relationship met with the approval of Zamora's housemates and close friends, Judd Winick and Pam Ling, the latter of whom joked that Sasser and Zamora "would become the mayors of Castro Street".
 Winick adds that whereas Sasser was a private person who harbored the ability to pack up and leave town on short notice, Zamora's openness led them to discuss more permanent living arrangements as a couple.
-Sasser proposed to Zamora, and the two exchanged vows in a commitment ceremony in the loft, the first such ceremony for a same-sex couple in television history.
+Sasser proposed to Zamora, and the two exchanged vows in a commitment ceremony in the loft.
+(This was not the first of such ceremonies to be broadcast on television; Bob Paris and Rod Jackson had such a ceremony on “The Joan Rivers Show” in the early 1990s.)